Do you use quizzes to collect leads? You’ll need a GDPR-compliant quiz maker to handle all that personal data.

-Data collection via our GDPR compliant quiz maker:
+Data collection via Riddle

 Featuring a drag/drop form builder, they are more flexible, powerful, and user-friendly than ever.
-Save your data in two ways:

 - To comply with the GPPR, you can use our form builder to add a message to your form, informing the users where you are storing their data.

-A quick note about GDPR compliance:
+A quick note about using a GDPR-compliant quiz maker

 Please note – sending leads to a tool or location of your choice does not make you automatically GDPR compliant.